trivago/chapi/README.md

 composer install
 ```

-Before you use chapi the first time you have to setup your chronos api url and the path to your local job repository.
+Before you use chapi the first time you have to setup your chronos api url and the path to your local task repository.
 You can use the `configure` command to setup your global settings:

 ```Shell